Daasanach people

-The Daasanach (also known as the Marille or Geleba) are a Cushitic ethnic group inhabiting parts of Ethiopia, Kenya, and South Sudan.
-Their main homeland is in the Debub Omo Zone of the Southern Nations, Nationalities, and People's Region, adjacent to Lake Turkana.
+The Daasanach (also known as the Marille or Geleba) are an ethnic group inhabiting parts of Ethiopia, Kenya, and South Sudan.
+Their main homeland is in the Debub Omo Zone of the South Ethiopia Regional State, adjacent to Lake Turkana.
 According to the 2007 national census, they number 48,067 people (or 0.07% of the total population of Ethiopia), of whom 1,481 are urban dwellers.

 History

-The Daasanach are also called Marille especially by their neighbours, the Turkana of Kenya.
+The Daasanach are also called Marille, especially by their neighbours, the Turkana of Kenya.
 The Daasanach are traditionally pastoralists, but in recent years have become primarily agropastoral.
-Having lost the majority of their lands over the past fifty years or so, primarily as a result from being excluded from their traditional Kenyan lands, including on both sides of Lake Turkana, and the 'Ilemi Triangle' of Sudan, they have suffered a massive decrease in the numbers of cattle, goats and sheep.
+Having lost the majority of their lands over the past fifty years or so, primarily as a result from being excluded from their traditional Kenyan lands, including on both sides of Lake Turkana, and the 'Ilemi Triangle' of South Sudan, they have suffered a massive decrease in the numbers of cattle, goats and sheep.
 As a result, large numbers of them have moved to areas closer to the Omo River, where they attempt to grow enough crops to survive.
 There is much disease along the river (including tsetse, which has increased with forest and woodland development there), however, making this solution to their economic plight difficult.
 Like many pastoral peoples throughout this region of Africa, the Daasanach are a highly egalitarian society, with a social system involving age sets and clan lineages - both of which involve strong reciprocity relations.